KiwiSaver First Home Withdrawal

-Have you previously owned a home, have you been a member of KiwiSaver for at least 3 years and you have not used the KiwiSaver Withdrawal Scheme before then you may be eligible to withdrawal your KiwiSaver to help you buy your home.
+If you have previously owned a home, have been a member of KiwiSaver for at least 3 years and you have not used the KiwiSaver Withdrawal Scheme before then you may be eligible to withdraw your KiwiSaver to help you buy your home.

-Below is a checklist to see if you might qualify for the second chance scheme, this checklist may not be complete and you need to apply through Housing New Zealand to determine your eligibility:
+Below is a checklist to see if you might qualify for the second chance scheme.
+This checklist may not be complete and you need to apply through new crown entity Kainga Ora (the scheme was formerly managed by Housing New Zealand) to determine your eligibility: